 Each school/UTC will have undertaken Safeguarding training (including online safety) for all staff and updates this training yearly to ensure that staff are safe and aware of behaviours which should be avoided.
 Safeguarding training will be included as part of the induction process.
 This training should be regularly updated and should receive safeguarding and child protection (including online safety) updates.
 In addition, the BFLPT Staff Code of Conduct outlines acceptable and unacceptable behaviour towards children and young people.
 A summary of this is also provided in the Staff Induction Pack prior to taking up employment.
 Training includes personal responsibilities and information around the BFLPT Code of Conduct policy.
 This will include helping understand the definitions of abuse, physical abuse, emotional abuse, sexual abuse and neglect.
+It is important to note that some children are at greater risk of harm than others, both online and offline.

-Governors and Trustees will receive appropriate safeguarding and child protection training on induction and then at regular intervals throughout the academic year.
+Trustees and Governors will receive appropriate safeguarding and child protection training on induction and then at regular intervals throughout the academic year.
 Training should provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective.